kimmknight/hesk-docker/README.md

 ## Deployment

-To deploy HESK and MariaDB, use the following Dockerfile:
+To deploy HESK and MariaDB, use the following Docker Compose YAML:

 ```
 ---